The Benefits of eating (the right kind of) breakfast

 Most people would agree that eating a healthy breakfast is important, but do you actually know why?
 Eating a healthy breakfast has many benefits including not only better nutrition, but also improved school performance as well as better weight management.
 Sadly, studies show that 1 in 3 people skip breakfast globally.
 But don’t worry, we’re here to change that!
 And it starts with each mum realizing how easy it is to prepare a healthy, balanced, and yummy breakfast that the whole family will love.

 Mums, are your kids skipping breakfast?
-Does the stress of the morning rush revolve around getting yourself and your kids ready—sometimes even coming down to choosing between drying your hair or putting a little more love into the family’s breakfast?
+Does the stress of the morning rush revolve around getting yourself and your kids ready—sometimes even coming down to choosing between drying your hair or putting a little more love into the family's breakfast?
+But the thing is, there are so many benefits of eating breakfast.

 Finding the time to make the right kind of breakfast can sometimes be a challenge, but here’s why you should put in a little extra effort into preparing the first meal of the day for your family (we promise, it’s worth it!)